BrunoYamashita/FRONT/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

+## Useful Info

+Using ng generate on folder root create in src/app, you can navigate to your folder, e.g.: cd src/app/store, to create components and modules on other folders.

+You can use @Injectable({providedIn: 'root'}) to provide a service everywhere in your app.

+## Deploy

+TODO

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.